what's in a name?

 Bloomsbury is not only where we work, it is where we live.
 With three distinct properties on the farm, we have opened our loft for rent through Airbnb.
-This stunning loft is a beautiful destination for couples looking for the convenience to Nashville, but wanting a secluded escape on our beautiful property — coming soon.
+This stunning loft is a beautiful destination for couples looking for the convenience to Nashville, but wanting a secluded escape on our beautiful property — now welcoming visitors.

 Bloomsbury is more than just a farm.
 We open our beautiful grounds to a limited number of weddings each year.
 With specially designed packages for wedding of all sizes and needs, our venue is the perfect location for an outdoor wedding that welcomes guests to a breathtaking location.

 We offer our local community the chance to share in seasonal living by signing up for one of our CSA basket options.
 From our organic farm to your kitchen, we fill our baskets with fresh fruits, vegetables and farm eggs.